REFER A PATIENT - Please click here for details.

 Comorbidities

-It’s important to note that as well as having extensive experience in managing Lipoedema, Dr Lekich is an expert Phlebologist (vein doctor).
-He treats swollen and painful legs and has done so for over sixteen years.
+It’s important to note that as well as having extensive experience in managing Lipoedema, our doctors have formal training in Phlebology and are experts in venous conditions.
+They treats swollen and painful legs and have done so for many years.

-Using ultrasound-guided technology, and with Dr Lekich’s understanding of the lymphatics and venous system, he could help to give you a clearer understanding of what’s happening with your legs and point you in the right direction in regards to a treatment plan, even if it turns out to not be Lipoedema.
+Using ultrasound-guided technology, and with expert understanding of the lymphatics and venous system, our doctors could help to give you a clearer understanding of what’s happening with your legs and point you in the right direction in regards to a treatment plan, even if it turns out to not be Lipoedema.

 Some common conditions that co-exist with Lipoedema can include: